Tarangire National Park, Northern Tanzania

-Call us on to start planning your holiday to Kuro Tarangire or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your vacation to Kuro Tarangire or take a look at our itineraries to Serengeti and northern Tanzania

 Kuro Tarangire is an eco-friendly dry seasonal camp, set in a grove of acacia trees, in the central part of Tarangire National Park, Tanzania, within easy reach of the main river and Silale and Gursi Swamps.